iaiuiuw/ts_redoundoHistory/README.md

 you can find a simple samlpe in example.ts

-first insall us          npm install then run the example     ts-node .\example.ts
+first insall use          npm install

+then run the example     ts-node .\example.ts